|MP 8.01.40||Manipulation Under Anesthesia|

 No applicable information

 The policy was created with an initial literature search in 2002 and updated periodically using the MEDLINE database.
-The most recent update with literature search covers the period of September 2011 through August 2012.
-Following is a summary of the literature.
+The most recent update with literature review was performed through November 10, 2014.

-A search of the literature using the MEDLINE® database through August 2010 did not find any additional published studies on spinal manipulation under anesthesia involving serial sessions or on manipulation under anesthesia of multiple joints.
+Searches of the literature using the MEDLINE® database did not find any additional published studies on spinal MUA involving serial sessions or on MUA of multiple joints.

 Practice Guidelines and Position Statements